 The Garden of Eden exhibit features recreations of Adam and Eve and the animals in God’s own garden.
 You’ll see them naming the animals, and you can learn more about this biblical story.

 Allosaurus is their life-sized version of an Allosaurus and is one of seven exceptionally preserved dinosaurs of this species in the entire world.

 Finally, the Flood exhibit teaches you how a massive pre-historic flood left layers and layers of rock and fossils for present-day humans to find.
 You’ll learn more about how the fossils ended up in all corners of the world.

 One last stop for the traveling newlyweds, anniversary celebrators, or a self-loving solo traveler is a must if you’re making your way without tiny hands to hold in Williamstown, KY.

 15. Elk Creek Vineyards

 Nestled among the hills, just 35 minutes from Williamstown, Elk Creek Vineyards offers a prize-winning selection of fine wines and a delicious cafe that serves wines, sandwiches, pizzas, and salad to visitors most days.

 When you’re looking for a unique stay that is warmly accented with delicious wines, look no further than the Elk Creek Hunt Club & Resort.

 There are a variety of lodging options for your romantic getaway.

 The Lodge at Elk Creek Bed & Breakfast is a beautiful lodge with 15 rooms and additional packages available.
-Add a massage package or a girl’s night out the package to spice up your weekend.
+Add a massage package or a girl’s night out to the package to spice up your weekend.
 During hunting seasons, you can add guided hunts to your reservations too.